nomemory/andreinc-site/_drafts/2021-11-08-a-tale-of-java-hash-tables.md

 ### Inserting an entry

-Inserting an entry in the `LProbMap<K, V>` is straight-forward, and the algorithm is as follows:
+Inserting an entry in the `LProbMap<K, V>` is straightforward, and the algorithm is as follows:
 * We increase capacity if the *load factor* is bigger than what we've decided to be the threshold;
 * We compute the base bucket (slot);
-    * If bucket is `null` we insert the element and increment the size;
+    * If the bucket is `null`, we insert the element and increment the size;
-    * Otherwise we iterate forever (`while(true)`) using linear probing, until we either:
+    * Otherwise, we iterate forever (`while(true)`) using linear probing, until we either:
         * Find a tombstone to insert the entry, then we decrement the number of tombstones and increase the size.
 We return `null`;
         * Find an empty bucket, we increase the size.
 We return `null`;
         * Find the exact element, and we update the value.
 We return the `oldVal`.